 If you see that the shampoo and conditioner stock needs replenishing, then follow the salon's procedures to replace.

 When shampooing very curly hair, prior to adding water, use a lightweight oil to detangle the hair.
-Shelly Dalton normal oily dry

 For each of the following statements, there is a range of things that you must cover.
 You must show that you have: